rayhanur-rahman/resumewebsitebuilder/milestone4/AcceptanceTesting.md

     * >Sorry I did not understand.
     * The bot redirects the conversation to question again.
 ## Use Case # 4: Terminate a session with the resumebot
-Except for the cases where the bot expects any URL from the user, the user can terminate a session by typing in ``terminate`` at any point.
+Except for the cases where the bot expects any URL, github username, github token from the user, the user can terminate a session by typing in ``terminate`` at any point.
 The user must provide with a valid URL in the cases where the bot asks for a URL (e.g., link to one's LinkedIn, DBLP, or GitHub profiles, or link to the updated .yml file).
 If anything other than a valid URL (e.g., any invalid URL or any commands, even ``terminate``) is given, it winds back and will ask for a valid URL again.

 * For the cases other than asking for a URL, if the user types in `terminate`, the bot terminates the session with the following message:
 * > Session terminated!
 You can start a new session by saying 'start'